raycap/isy5005_ipa/README.md

 ## SECTION 5 : USER GUIDE
 ### Pre-Requisite

-Please have valid:
+Please prepare below items before we can start with the application:
 - Valid hotmail/outlook/gmail (email and password)
 - For gmail, please prepare stackoverflow account created with gmail sign in.
-We will use this as a way to log in to gmal.
+We will use this as a way to log in to gmail.
-- Valid Slack bot url for notification purpse
+- Valid Slack bot url for notification purpose

 ### Installment